- After-Party Lighting Frost Productions

 Search our directory

-The Glamour Women of the Year awards at the American Museum of Natural History shone with silver sequins and spinning disco ballsnever mind the countless flash bulbs capturing the parade of celebrity presenters, award winners and guests.
+NEW YORK The Glamour Women of the Year awards at the American Museum of Natural History shone with silver sequins and spinning disco ballsnever mind the countless flash bulbs capturing the parade of celebrity presenters, award winners and guests.
 Glamour's PR team headed by Jennifer Peters helped the magazine plan the evening.

 The program began in the Le Frak theater with the presentation of awards to an eclectic mix of honoreesincluding Britney Spears and Jessica Lynch, the ubiquitous duo found on just about every television network that weekon a set designed by Bruce Ryan and built by Overland Entertainment.
 A gold frame surrounded a video screen at the center of the stage that broadcast live video of the presentation, as well as a video bio of each recipient prepared by CLV.
 Overland coordinated the technical production and talent management for the awards ceremony.